JoeSenDev/Bramley-Probus/pages/pages-root-folder/index.md

 header:
   image_fullwidth: faukner-room.jpg

-widget1:
-  title: "Who are we?"
-  url:
-  image: golf_club_new.png
-  text: 'The Bramley and District Probus Club is based in Bramley, just South of Guildford in Surrey.
-We draw our membership predominanrtly from Bramley, Wonersh, Shamley Green, Shalford, and Grafham; although some members come from much further afield.
-We seek to promote a social fellowship from those who are semi or fully retired from business or professional careers.
-We warmly welcome new members to join us.
-Please visit our contact page for details and to download a membership form.'
 widget2:
-  title: "Venue"
+  title: "Where are we?"
   url:
-  image: probus_icon_small.jpg
+  image:
-  text: 'To be added'
+  text: 'We are based in Bramley, just South of Guildford in Surrey.
+Our membership is predominantly from Bramley, Wonersh, Shamley Green, Shalford, and Grafham; although some members come from much further afield.  '
 widget3:
+  title: "Lunches"
+  url:
+  image: golf_club_new.png
+  text: 'We meet on the 4th Thursday of the month for lunch (12:00 for 12:30) at <a href="https://www.bramleygolfclub.co.uk/">Bramley Golf Club</a>.
+In the winter months the lunch is followed by a speaker.<br><br>Some lunches (e.g. summer BBQ and Christmas) are deemed to be special in that members are actively encouraged to invite a partner and/or guest'
+widget1:
   title: "Probus?"
-  url:
+  url:  /probus_clubs
   image: probus_icon_small.jpg
-  text: 'To be added'
+  text: 'Probus Clubs seek to promote a social fellowship from those who are semi or fully retired from business or professional careers.'
 # widget2:
 #   title: "Why use this theme?"
 #  url: 'https://joesendev.github.io/bramley-probus/info/'